 Everything about this gimbal screams quality.
-The design and machining is beautiful and the movement of the gimbal is buttery smooth, even with the heaviest of camera setups.
-The PG-02 is rated up to a 50lb load, but with even a 600mm lens on a pro body barely tipping the scales at 12lbs, you are never going to need that kind of capacity.
-Suffice to say, whatever gear you put on this thing, it barely breaks a sweat and vibration dampening is extremely good.
+The design and machining are beautiful, and the gimbal’s movement is buttery smooth, even with the heaviest camera setups.
+The PG-02 is rated up to a 50lb load, but with even a 600mm lens on a pro body barely tipping the scales at 12lbs, you will never need that capacity.
+Suffice it to say; that whatever gear you put on this thing, it barely breaks a sweat and vibration dampening is extremely good.

-In terms of build quality and robustness, the Really Right Stuff gimbals are the absolute gold standard but you do pay a price for that.
-At $766 for the side mount version, you’re looking at a couple of hundred dollars more than some other excellent options like the Gitzo or Wimberley.
-I do not think that spending that extra money over those two well-regarded options will get you better photos.
-Once you reach the higher end of the pricing bracket you are generally getting a very high quality gimbal, but what you do get with the RRS gimbal is the useful 2-piece modularity, and the ability to build on top of that to make a multi-row panoramic head.
+The Really Right Stuff gimbals are the absolute gold standard in terms of build quality and robustness, but you pay the price for that.
+At $766 for the side mount version, you’re looking at a couple of hundred dollars more than other excellent options like the ProMediaGear or Wimberley.
+You won’t get better photos by choosing the RRS gimbal, but you get the functional modularity and the best gimbal head that doubles as a multi-row panoramic head.

 Adding a nodal rail such as the MPR-CL II to the PG-02 side mount version of the gimbal will turn it into a multi-row panoramic head.
-This is only possible because you can adjust the horizontal position of the vertical arm so that the lens’ optical centre is exactly over the point of rotation.
+This is only possible because you can adjust the horizontal position of the vertical arm so that the lens’ optical centre is precisely over the point of rotation.
 Simply adding a nodal slide to a regular gimbal, such as the Gitzo or Wimberley, doesn’t work.
-With that you would only be able to adjust the fore and aft positioning of the optical centre, but unless you can move the camera left and right, as you can with the PG-02, then you can’t use it for panos.
+With that, you would only be able to adjust the fore and aft positioning of the optical centre, but unless you can move the camera left and right, as you can with the PG-02, you can’t use it for genuinely perfect panos.

 Really Right Stuff FG-02

-The FG-02 has many of the same features and design characteristics of the PG-02, so I’m not going to waste time repeating myself on all those points.
+The FG-02 has many of the same features and design characteristics as the PG-02, so I’m not wasting time repeating myself on all those points.
 The main difference is that the FG-02 uses fluid cartridges in the horizontal and vertical panning joints, which makes the gimbal movement much smoother.
 This smoother movement is hugely beneficial when shooting video because even the slightest jitter in your pan or tilt can be amplified to a massive degree when shooting with long focal lengths.

-The resistance of the movement is also adjustable in four steps, which is definitely useful when making long sweeping pans for a video, compared to small adjustments when looking through the viewfinder for stills photography.
-The resistance is cleverly controlled by two buttons.
-Pressing them individually gives you two different resistances, then you have a third when they are both pressed, and a fourth when neither are pressed.
+The resistance of the movement is also adjustable in four steps, which is beneficial when making long sweeping pans for a video, compared to minor adjustments when looking through the viewfinder for still photography.
+Two buttons cleverly control the resistance.
+Pressing them individually gives you two different resistances; you have a third when they are both pressed and a fourth when neither are pressed.
 An elegant solution that adds very little bulk to the design.

 Gitzo GHFG1 Fluid Gimbal